-The Business Resource Centers at Dixie State University and Southern Utah University are focused on empowering entrepreneurs and supporting small business creation and growth throughout Utah’s Five County Association of Governments (AOG) Region, which includes Washington, Iron, Kane, Beaver, and Garfield counties.
+The Business Resource Centers at Utah Tech University and Southern Utah University are focused on empowering entrepreneurs and supporting small business creation and growth throughout Utah’s Five County Association of Governments (AOG) Region, which includes Washington, Iron, Kane, Beaver, and Garfield counties.

 Together the two Business Resource Centers make up the Southern Utah Entrepreneurship Hub and contribute to regional economic growth by partnering with institutions of higher education to create access to a coordinated network of federal, state, and local business service providers who offer comprehensive services and on-going assistance to help businesses launch and grow.

-In the summer of 2018, Dixie State University and Southern Utah University, were awarded a joint University Center Grant from the Economic Development Administration.
+In the summer of 2018, Utah Tech University and Southern Utah University were awarded a joint University Center Grant from the Economic Development Administration.
 The grant expanded the capacity of the existing Business Resource Centers in Southern Utah and is supercharging the entrepreneurial ecosystem in Southwestern Utah.

 Business Resource Center Partners:

-Governor’s Office of Economic Development – The Utah Governor’s Office of Economic Development’s (GOED) mission is to provide rich business resources for the creation, growth and recruitment of companies to Utah and to increase tourism and film production in the state.
-This is accomplished through the administration of programs that are based around industries or “economic clusters” that demonstrate the best potential for development.
+Governor’s Office of Economic Development – The Utah Governor’s Office of Economic Development’s (GOED) mission is to provide rich business resources for creating, growing, and recruiting companies to Utah and to increase tourism and film production in the state.
+This is accomplished by administering programs based around industries or “economic clusters” that demonstrate the best potential for development.

 U.S. Economic Development Administration – The US Economic Development Administration provides the University Center Grant Program that works to improve the economies and economic development capacity of areas they serve.
-The creation of the Southern Utah Entrepreneurship Hub and the partnership between Southern Utah University and Dixie State University’s Business Resource Centers was made possible through the US EDA University Center Grant Program.
+The creation of the Southern Utah Entrepreneurship Hub and the partnership between Southern Utah University and Utah Tech University’s Business Resource Centers were made possible through the US EDA University Center Grant Program.

-Dixie State University Technology, Innovation, & Entrepreneurship Center – The Technology, Innovation, and Entrepreneurial (TIE) Center is the nexus for all programs and departments related to innovation and entrepreneurship.
-The TIE center was created to foster a spirit of entrepreneurialism at DSU.
+Utah Tech University Technology, Innovation, & Entrepreneurship Center – The Technology, Innovation, and Entrepreneurial (TIE) Center is the nexus for all programs and departments related to innovation and entrepreneurship.
+The TIE center was created to foster a spirit of entrepreneurialism at UTU.
 This is accomplished by providing the education, guidance, and support systems to nurture ideas into companies.

 Southern Utah University Center for Entreprenuership – The Larry H. & Gail Miller Center for Entrepreneurship is a program is designed to benefit students from all majors across campus.
 The guiding principles of our program are: Educate, Experience, and Elevate.
 We believe in teaching students how to run, start, and exit a business through experiential learning and mentorship.